HarryBeesley-Gilman/PartOfSpeechTagger_HMM/README.md

-# PartOfSpeechTagger_HMM Part of Speech Tagger using Hidden Markov Model as part of a "virtual assistant" project.
+# PartOfSpeechTagger_HMM Part of Speech Tagger using Hidden Markov Model as part of a "virtual assistant" class project.